webethics/wordpress-structure/README.md

 Custom profile pics custom code added so that user will able to select the pics according to the requirement.

-# Custom Queries Page in account
+# Custom Queries Page in account dashboard

 Created functionality to create custom query from where student can send the queries to instructor and get reply.